 These platforms may increasingly be used for data cleansing, transformation, and visualization tasks.

 For businesses of all sizes, no-code or low-code data science can be used to collect data.
-It can allow employees to analyze data and find trends without needing coding experience.
+It allows employees to analyze data and find trends without coding experience.
 No-code technology can help enterprises to save time and money while still getting accurate insights.

 Customers can be segmented, predictive maintenance can be performed, and fraud can be detected using low-code and no-code data science.